 Yes, they are designed for outdoor use, but there are some limitations that as an electric scooter driver or owner you’ll have to follow.
 For example, as a motorized scooter driver, you must stay on bike lanes, trails, or paths, and maintain it there.
 Keep your scooter away from sidewalks for the obvious reason; they are motorized and can pose serious risks to pedestrians as they use the walkways.

 Can you drive your electric scooter on roads without bikeways?
 Of course, you can.
 You can drive your electric scooter on roads without bike lanes as long as the speed limit on that particular road is 25 mph or less.
 As the stunt scooter driver driving on such a road, you make sure you stay in the far right lane unless you are about to make a left turn.

 This makes sense when you think about it because most electric mopeds have a maximum speed limit of 25mph.
 The prohibition of their use on fast-paced highways is for safety reasons.
 It ensures both safety of the taotao scooter driver and that of the other motorists.

 Many people have been adamant to get themselves an electric scooter just because the laws addressing the use of these amazing innovations haven’t been completely clear in most areas.

 That is slowly changing as time elapses, hence the regulations are becoming clearer and clearer.
 The regulations are also loosening with time.
 Therefore, feel free to buy yourself an electric scooter because they are environment-friendly and moves much more quietly than their gas-powered cousins.

 Now you know how to keep an electric scooter and how to use the road with it.
-Electric scooters make a great investment if you need a form of transportation which you can use to run quick errands without spending a lot on transportation.
-Just follow the requirements of the laws addressing the use of electric scooter in your state and you will enjoy a safe ride.
+Electric scooters make a great investment if you need a form of transportation that you can use to run quick errands without spending a lot on transportation.